pixl8/Preside-Documentation/docs/02.devguides/49.adminsystemmenu/page.md

 }
 ```

+## Menu items

+As of **10.17.0** each menu item should have a corresponding entry in the `settings.adminMenuItems` struct.

+See [[adminmenuitems]] for documentation on specificying a menu item.

+### Pre 10.17.0 implementation (still supported)

-Each of these menu items is then implemented as a view that lives under a `/views/admin/layout/configurationMenu/` folder.
-For example, for the 'errorLogs' item, there exists a view at `/views/admin/layout/configurationMenu/errorLogs.cfm` that looks like this:
+Prior to 10.17.0, all menu items are then implemented as a view that lives under a `/views/admin/layout/configurationMenu/` folder.
+For example, for the 'errorLogs' item, there existed a view at `/views/admin/layout/configurationMenu/errorLogs.cfm` that looked like this:

 ```lucee
 <!--- /views/admin/layout/configurationMenu/errorLogs.cfm --->